119 Manville Rd Unit 1, Scarborough, ON M1L 4J7

 Helpful Tips to Streamline the Process

-- Use the library or grocery kiosks.
-They often have shorter lines.
+• Use library or grocery store kiosks when available, as they often have shorter lines.

 What to Do After Renewal?

-- Peel away the old one carefully from your plate.
+1. Carefully peel away the old one from your plate.

 Conclusion